-Cardiff’s Castle is right at the heart of the city.
+Cardiff Castle is at the heart of the city.
 Over its long history it’s been a Roman Fort, Norman Castle, Victorian Gothic mansion and Second World War bomb shelter.
-Take a walk around the castle battlements and grounds, and make sure to climb up to the top of the keep for a panoramic view over the city.
+Take a walk around the battlements and grounds, and climb to the top of the keep for a panoramic view over the city.

 Head over to Cardiff Bay, where a huge urban regeneration project has transformed the city’s old docklands.
 They were originally used to ship coal out from the Welsh Valleys but are now a mixture of modern architecture and renovated historic buildings.
-Start at the Senedd – the Welsh Assembly’s parliament building – where you can take a free tour to find out more about the building and the Welsh political system (open 10.30am–4.30pm).
+Start off at the Senedd – the Welsh Assembly’s parliament building – where you can take a free tour to find out more about the building and the Welsh political system (open 10.30am–4.30pm).

-Heading back across the bay, pass through Roald Dahl Plass – site of ‘The Rift’ in Doctor Who spinoff Torchwood.
-Under a bridge by the waterside you’ll find ‘Ianto’s Shrine’.
-When Torchwood character Ianto Jones was killed off in the series, fans started leaving letters, gifts and flowers here as an impromptu shrine.
-Finish the weekend off with a hot dog and milkshake at Eddie’s Diner, a 50s-style American diner complete with real Cadillac that featured in the Doctor Who episode The Impossible Astronaut.
+Back on land, Doctor Who fans might recognise a few Cardiff Bay locations from the show.
+Since restarting in 2005, much of the series’ filming has taken place here.
+Roald Dahl Plass was the site of ‘The Rift’ in Doctor Who spin-off Torchwood.
+And under a bridge by the water is ‘Ianto’s Shrine’, where Torchwood fans left letters and flowers after character Ianto Jones was killed off.
+Then finish your weekend in Cardiff with a hot dog and milkshake at Eddie’s Diner, a 50s-style American diner complete with real Cadillac that also featured in a Doctor Who episode.